RakeshIIT/Signup_Page/README.md

-# Signup_Page
+# Newsletter Signup with Mailchimp.

-Fitnesa Channel Signup page
+Be sure to use 'npm install' to download dependencies.